Justin-Watkins/Justin-Watkins.github.io/03-ExploringYourData.md

 #> 26126.5
 ```

 Turning data from long to wide format and vise-versa is something that is also a common task.
-There are several ways to accomplish this.
 Let's look at one example.
 Perhaps you would like to see the Giants and Baltimore.
 This will be a little more complex, but it demonstrates how logically this system operates.
-We'll use the _dplyr_ [@R-dplyr] and _tidyr_ [@R-tidyr] libraries to achieve this result.
+We'll use the `dplyr` [@R-dplyr] and `tidyr` [@R-tidyr] libraries to achieve this result.

 ```r